hen-lima/hen-lima/README.md

 <br>

 ```
-The road so far: Unix, C, Git
+.The road so far: Unix, C, Git
 ```

 <br>